-The best multimeter we tried was easily the Fluke 115 Compact True-RMS Digital Multimeter.
+The best multimeter we researched was easily the Fluke 115 Compact True-RMS Digital Multimeter.
 This multimeter accurately measures true root mean square (RMS) voltage, resistance, continuity, frequency and capacitance, with a CAT III 600 V safety rating and a bright LED backlight for working in dimly lit areas.
+A multimeter is a top-rated tool that all electricians or DIY enthusiasts should have in their tool box.

-To help you find the best multimeter for electricians and the measurement of electronics, we have tried out a multitude of top products, testing to ensure they make accurate measurements across a wide variety of metrics, including continuity, frequency, capacitance and diode functionality, among others.
+To help you find the best multimeter for electricians and the measurement of electronics, we have researched a multitude of top products, researching to ensure they make accurate measurements across a wide variety of metrics, including continuity, frequency, capacitance and diode functionality, among others.
 We also liked durable models made with high quality components.
 Keep reading to learn more about the Fluke 115 Compact True-RMS Digital Multimeter and the other products on this list.

 Top 7 Best Multimeters